JS Labs / Evidence-led analysis

 Conclusion

-The slop-era failure is not merely poor execution.
-It is unearned authority.
+The slop-era failure is unearned authority at industrial scale.
 If outputs are synthetic, controls are weak, and provider boundaries are fragile, the system is not functioning as intelligence infrastructure regardless of interface polish.
-In that state, the UI is doing reputational work that the implementation has not earned.
+What makes this pattern so abrasive is how often the same failures are shipped with full confidence and then recopied into the next repo as if nobody will read the code.

 Updates and corrections